-Recently, the demand for electronic components exposed to radiation environments in advanced industries such as space, defense, nuclear, and medical sectors has increased rapidly.
-In the space sector in particular, electronic components mounted on satellites and launch vehicles are continuously exposed to space radiation, making it essential to verify that these components operate reliably in such environments.
+Demand for radiation-tolerant electronic components has grown significantly across advanced sectors such as space, defense, nuclear energy, and medical technology.
+In the space sector in particular, electronic components used in satellites and launch vehicles are continually exposed to radiation, making it essential to verify reliable performance under such conditions.

 Proton Accelerators